Android OS privacy settings: Tight level

 Google can determine your location via GPS, Wi-Fi signals, mobile network, and device sensors.
 Although this increases the accuracy of your location, it provides the company with even more of your data.
 To turn off this feature, do the following in the Location section:

-1. Tap Advanced;
+1. Tap Location Services;

 2. Select Google Location Accuracy;